cables-gl/cables_docs/md/4_export_embed/import_backups/backups.md

 ## Backups

 Exporting and importing patches can be used as a simple way to create backups of different versions of a patch.
 The format of cables backups is exactly the same as the ["Patch" export option](../dev_embed/export_standalone/export_standalone).
 Any export of that type can be treated as a backup of the patch.

+Backups thus contain all assets of the patch, used or unused, all ["custom ops"](../../5_1_permissions/3_ops/ops) and all the subpatchops **at the time of creation of the backup**.

 ### Manual Backups